 In November 1999, the Company adopted a Stock Repurchase Program (the "SRP").
 The SRP may be used as a means to increase earnings per share and return on equity, to purchase treasury stock for the exercise of stock options or for distributions under the Deferred Stock Compensation Plan, to provide liquidity for optionees to dispose of stock from exercises of their stock options and to provide liquidity for stockholders wishing to sell their stock.
 All shares repurchased under the SRP have been retired and not held as treasury stock.
 The timing, price and amount of stock repurchases under the SRP may be determined by management and approved by the Company's Executive Committee.
-During September 2021, the SRP was amended to permit the repurchase of an additional 650,000 shares.
-At December 31, 2021, up to 500,486 shares could be repurchased under the Company's November 1999 Stock Repurchase Program.
+At December 31, 2022, up to 500,486 shares could be repurchased under the Company's November 1999 Stock Repurchase Program.
 The amount approved is subject to amendment.
 The Stock Repurchase Program will remain in effect until all shares are repurchased.

-No purchases were made by or on behalf of the Company or any "affiliated purchaser" (as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934), of the Company's common stock during the three months ended December 31, 2021.
+No purchases were made by or on behalf of the Company or any "affiliated purchaser" (as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934), of the Company's common stock during the three months ended December 31, 2022.